OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 ```

+**Step 4: Install** `screen`

-**Step 4**: Let's install `screen`, a command line utility that will allow connecting to the Omega's serial terminal.
+Let's install `screen`, a command line utility that will allow connecting to the Omega's serial terminal.

 *For Ubuntu/Debian*: